New Haven–Springfield Line: Interstate 84

 One proposal to replace the aging Interstate 84 viaduct through Hartford as part of the I-84 Hartford Project is an at-grade roadbed, which would require relocating the rail tracks and busway north of the new road.
 The viaduct crosses the tracks and busway twice, a route dictated by the placement of abutting development back when the viaduct was constructed in the 1960s.
 Subsequent demolition has made the proposal to move the tracks a viable option to consider.

-Amtrak Hartford Line Service
+Amtrak Hartford Line

 Amtrak runs Hartford Line trains between Springfield, Massachusetts, and New Haven, Connecticut.
 These trains connect with Northeast Regional or Metro-North New Haven Line service at New Haven's Union Station, usually by a cross-platform or same-track transfer.
 The Hartford Line trains are in the 400 series, with the last two digits usually denoting the number of the Amtrak train it is connecting to.
-In September 2019 Amtrak adopted the state of Connecticut’s Hartford Line branding for its trains on the line, replacing the Shuttle designation.
+In September 2019, Amtrak adopted the state of Connecticut’s Hartford Line branding for its trains on the line, replacing the Shuttle designation.
 The branding is shared with the state operated CTrail commuter trains which also serve the corridor.
 Together the two services make up the Hartford Line commuter rail program.

+Today, Amtrak service on the line takes the form of shuttle trains, Valley Flyer trains or Northeast Regional through trains.
+The shuttle trains meet Acela and Northeast Regional services at New Haven Union Station where passengers can typically make a cross-platform transfer between trains.
+Valley Flyer trains also offer the same connecting service at New Haven, but continue past Springfield north to Greenfield, Massachusetts.
+Two Northeast Regional round trips operate daily between Washington, D.C. and Springfield, with at least one southbound trip continuing into Virginia.